sbiickert/AdventOfCode2021/README.md

 So far, so good.
 The difficulty seems to be ramping up gradually this year.
 The first four days were very straightforward and I spent equally as much time refining my solutions after getting the gold stars as I spent on the solutions.
 The swift-algorithms functions are coming in handy, and I'm loving it.
 I'm staying away from regex for parsing the input files.
 I learned last year in C++98 that you don't really need them.

 The *really* fun thing, though, is that I've got a side project re-solving the puzzles in [Free Pascal](https://freepascal.org) on a Raspberry Pi.
 I can't promise I'll solve all of the puzzles, but I'm surprised myself so far.

+## Do I Get Extra Credit?

+I have uploaded copies of my Pascal solutions for days 1-4.
+It might not last, but I started going back and re-solving the puzzles by SSH'ing into a Raspberry Pi 4 and using the Free Pascal text IDE.
+It's a real challenge...
+It's an amazing contrast between the ultra-modern and the 30-year-old technology.